 Sixty-seven percent of adults are not aware hepatitis B increases the risk of liver cancer.

-A majority (75 percent) of adults are not aware the hepatitis B vaccine can lower the risk of liver cancer.
+Seventy-five percent of adults are not aware the hepatitis B vaccine can lower the risk of liver cancer.

 Seventy-three percent of adults are not aware that hepatitis C treatment can reduce the risk of liver cancer.